giantswarm/twitter-hot-urls-example/docs/index.md

 # Microservices & Custom Metrics Example

-In this example we show how to build a simpe Microservice application that offer custom Prometheus metrics.
+In this example, we show how to build a simple Microservice application that offers custom Prometheus metrics.

 The multiple components work hand in hand to collect URLs mentioned on Twitter and create a hotlist of popular URLs.
 We call this example internally Twitter Hot URLs Example - short THUX.